 Why Are the Pregnant Women at the Higher Risk of Periodontal Disease?

-There are two main reasons why pregnant women may have this disease with a higher risk.
+There are two main reasons why pregnant women may have this disease at a higher risk.
 First of all, the changing hormone levels may result in bacteria growth in the mother’s mouth and gums more easily during pregnancy.
 The second reason is for periodontal disease may occur during pregnancy is nausea and vomiting problem.
 Especially in the first trimester of pregnancy, the stomach acids from vomiting may break down the enamel coating of the mother’s teeth.

 Is it Common for Pregnant Women to Have Periodontal Disease?